mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/general_settings.rst

     .. versionchanged:: 4.1

-        Used to be called "Show Outline When Painting"
+        Used to be called "Show Outline When Painting".

 Use effective outline size